taylorlarkins/RandomRank/README.md

 ##### AI Utilitzation
 AI was extremely helpful in learning concepts, designing the UI, and writing database logic.
 This project was a helpful demonstration of the power of AI in web development.

-##### Why this project is interesting
+##### Why this Project is Interesting
-I enjoy playing online daily puzzle games and comparing my results with my friends.
+I enjoy playing online daily puzzle games and comparing my results with friends.
 I've also always been interested in web development, but until recently I did not have a sufficient understanding of databases to really create anything cool.
-This project was a fun oppotunity to apply and further develop my knowledge of databases to make something interesting.
+This project was a fun opportunity to apply and further develop my knowledge of databases to make something interesting.

 ##### Key Learnings
 1. React/Typescript, Taillwind CSS, and Supabase make up a powerful tech stack for webdevelopment.